eebop/LambdaScript/README.md

 >> MyObject2.data
 'K'
 ```
 Note: __No__ initializing work is done for you.
-You'll have to build that into the class
+You'll have to build that into the class.
 Of course, objects can have functions, but you'll have to explicitly pass the `self` value.